8 Fun Ways to Wear Jumbo Box Braids

-Step 3: Section all your natural hair into four, and clamp three aside.
+Step 3: Section all of your natural hair into four, and clamp three aside.

 Step 4: Split each small grid into two.

 Take a strip of hair extensions, holding it in the center so it doubles up into an upside-down “U” shape, and lay each side of the weave on top of each side of your natural hair.
-Both the left and right sections must have a weave laying on it.
+Both the left and right sections must have a weave on them.